Contrasting SOBR Safe (OTCMKTS:SOBR) & Magnum Opus Acquisition (NYSE:OPA)

-SOBR Safe (OTCMKTS:SOBR – Get Rating) and Magnum Opus Acquisition (NYSE:OPA – Get Rating) are both small-cap business services companies, but which is the superior business?
-We will compare the two businesses based on the strength of their dividends, earnings, institutional ownership, risk, valuation, profitability and analyst recommendations.
+SOBR Safe (OTCMKTS:SOBR – Get Rating) and Magnum Opus Acquisition (NYSE:OPA – Get Rating) are both small-cap business services companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their risk, earnings, dividends, analyst recommendations, institutional ownership, valuation and profitability.

 Profitability